Shuyib/code_interpreter_agent/README.md

 # Code Review Assistant Agent
 We will demonstrate how to use the code review assistant.
 We will use open-interpreter which is an open-source project that allows an Large Language Model (LLM) to execute code in a Python environment.
 When we write code we don't want to have sources of failure.
 We want to have a code that is easy to read, easy to understand and easy to maintain.
 We will use the code review agent to help us achieve that.

 First, we will need to install open-interpreter and edit the system prompt to make a code review assistant.
 We will then use the code review assistant to review the code we write.

+## File structure
+.
+├── Makefile - Has shortcut commands to run common tasks
+├── README.md - This file
+├── code_review_assitant.py - The code review assistant script using open-interpreter & ollama
+├── code_reviews - The folder where the code reviews are saved
+│   ├── code_review_20250221_081632.md - sample code review
+│   ├── code_review_20250221_082037.md - sample code review
+│   ├── code_review_20250221_082226.md - sample code       review
+│   ├── code_review_20250225_081526.md - sample code review
+│   ├── code_review_20250225_081645.md - sample code review
+│   ├── code_review_20250225_102036.md - sample code review
+│   ├── code_review_20250225_120713.md - sample code review
+│   ├── code_review_20250225_121022.md - sample code review
+│   ├── code_review_20250225_124310.md - sample code review
+│   ├── code_review_20250226_070138.md - sample code review
+│   ├── code_review_20250226_070240.md - sample code review
+│   ├── code_review_20250226_072108.md - sample code review
+│   ├── code_review_20250226_075022.md - sample code review
+│   ├── code_review_20250303_114451.md - sample code review
+│   ├── code_review_20250303_114642.md - sample code review
+│   ├── code_review_20250303_114759.md - sample code review
+│   ├── code_review_20250303_115355.md - sample code review
+│   ├── code_review_20250303_115559.md - sample code review
+│   ├── code_review_20250304_142055.md - sample code review
+│   └── code_review_20250305_073205.md - sample code review
+├── docker - The folder that contains the docker files
+│   ├── Dockerfile.oi - The docker file for open-interpreter
+│   ├── Dockerfile.ollama - The docker file for ollama
+│   ├── README.md - The readme for the docker files
+│   ├── code_review_assitant.py - The code review assistant script using open-interpreter & ollama
+│   ├── docker-compose.yml - The docker compose file for open-interpreter & ollama
+│   └── requirements.txt - The requirements file for the docker files
+├── requirements.txt - The requirements file for the code review assistant script
+├── summary.dot - The dot file for the summary diagram for graphviz
+├── summary.png - The png file for the summary diagram for graphviz
+└── testing - The folder that contains the test files
+    ├── __init__.py - The init file for the testing folder to allow it to be imported as a module
+    ├── general_review_test.py - has examples for general software engineering practices
+    ├── ml_review_test.py - has examples for machine learning practices
+    └── test_input_validation.py - has examples for input validation

 ## Installation
 Make a virtual environment and install open-interpreter.